Kuree/kratos-runtime/README.md

 can either copy that library to any place you like or simply  use symbolic link.

+#### A note for macOS
+Due to the restriction of macOS, all symbols have to be resolved during the linking time, which means all the VPI calls need to have actual symbol when linked as the final shared object.
+However, this is not doable in our case since the actual VPI implementation is offered by the vendor.
+As a result, you cannot use this project, even if you have Verilator working on macOS.

 ## How to use kratos-runtime
 The following instruction is based on Linux and tested against Verilator and ncsim.